 The players and teams who can consistently do these three things daily will set themselves up in a position to become GREAT!

 Born and raised in Tacoma, WA, Chris Hyppa followed his passion to play the game he loves and created his “dream job”.
 Now Founder and Elite Skills Coach of Chris Hyppa Basketball, he has had the opportunity to inspire and impact thousands of athletes through an innovative way of learning the game.
-Through creative ball-handling drills and an old-school approach to offensive breakdowns, Hyppa has created a buzz as one of the top Skills Coaches on the West Coast.
-Chris has worked with Tacoma native and Boston Celtic Avery Bradley, Overseas professionals, Division 1 players and local budding stars.
+Through creative ball-handling drills and an old-school approach to offensive breakdowns, Hyppa has created a buzz as one of the top Skills Coaches in the WORLD!
 His ability to connect and build relationships with his players along with bringing passion and energy to every workout is what separates him from the average!
 Hyppa has coached locally at Henry Foss and most recently at Stadium High School where he was an All-State performer in the mid 90’s.
 Hyppa played college basketball at Centralia Community College and Saint Martin’s University (NCAA DII).
 He also played professionally in the IBL with the Tacoma Thunder and Tacoma Tide.